5 Day Trips From Dublin: Ireland Must-Sees

 The castle is also home to some very interesting gardens – the Poison Garden full of toxic plants and the Fern Garden (where I half expected fairies to appear out of nowhere) are my two favourites.

-A full day tour will also take you to Cork, Ireland’s second biggest city after Dublin.
+A full day tour will also take you to Cork, one of Ireland’s biggest cities and certainly one of the most colourful, to boot.

-Book a day trip to Blarney Castle and give the stone a big kiss for me.
+Book a day trip from Dublin to the Blarney Castle

-So, it is wholly possible to see some of Ireland’s best known and prettiest sights during a day trip from Dublin.
+So, it is wholly possible to see some of Ireland’s best known and prettiest sights during any of these day trips from Dublin.
 Pick which one appeals to you the most and make it happen!